 At TruckingTruth, we've done a ton of research for you!
-We've contacted the company recruiters at Prime and put together a fantastic presentation of their company-sponsored CDL training program, along with our own advice and helpful insights about their CDL training.
+We've contacted the company recruiters at MCT and put together a fantastic presentation of their company-sponsored CDL training program, along with our own advice and helpful insights about their CDL training.

 We'll start you off with an overview below of how we feel about their CDL training, and then we'll take you through all of the key features and important information you'll need to know.